Skip to main content

 @ttoss/graphql-api

-This package provides an opinionated way to create an GraphQL API using ttoss ecosystem modules.
-The main goal of this package is to provide a resilient way to create a complex GraphQL API to meet the following goals:
+This package offers an opinionated approach to building a GraphQL API using the ttoss ecosystem modules.
+It is designed to provide a resilient and scalable solution for creating complex GraphQL APIs while focusing on the following goals:

 Installation